Fraudulent Use of Personal ID Information

 Reclassifications for Fraudulent Use of ID Information

 Florida law provides for the reclassifications of crimes involving Fraudulent Use under § 817.568(2)(b) and (2)(c), Fla.
-Stat, which depends on whether the pecuniary benefit, the value of the services received, the payment sought to be avoided, or the amount of the injury or fraud perpetrated was
+Stat, based on the value of the pecuniary benefit, the value of the services received, the payment sought to be avoided, or the amount of the injury or fraud perpetrated being classified as:

 - $5,000 or more;